jabrahamson9/StockMarketAnalysis/README.md

 # Instructions to Run

-Download the repository and execute this command in a Python environment: python3 dailtstockposition.py
+Download the repository and install Python 3 (if not already installed)

+Navigate to the StockMarketAnalysis folder and open a terminal.

+Execute this command: python3 dailtstockposition.py

 Enter your email when prompted, and the results will be sent to your inbox!